sean-levvel/aws-sa-associate-saac02/README.md

     - you do not need a gateway per av
     - 1 vpc = 0 or 1 IGW
     - Internet gateway runs from the border of the VPC and the aws Public zone
-    - its what allows services inside a PVC which are allocated with public IP's to be reached from th einternet.
+    - its what allows services inside a PVC which are allocated with public IP's to be reached from the internet.
     - IGW maintains the public IP
     - IPV4 has no public IP on the EC2
 - Bastion Host / Jumpbox